Eastern Kingbird

 Similar species: This is the only flycatcher in our area with distinctive black, dark, slate gray, and white coloration.
 Most of the others have warmer colors, or are quite smaller, or both.

 The closely related western kingbird is an uncommon summer resident in northwest and west-central Missouri and also occurs in several local populations in urban areas.
 It has a more western range than the eastern kingbird, but its range has been expanding eastward into Missouri.
 It nests and forages statewide in electric power substations, baseball stadium light structures, and cottonwoods along the Missouri River floodplains.
 It does not strongly resemble the eastern kingbird.
 It has light gray on the head and mantle, brownish gray wings and lower back, and a black tail.
 The underparts are whitish gray on the throat and upper breast, and the lower breast and remaining underparts are bright yellow.
-Western kingbirds have adopted the brightly lit Kansas City Royals' Kauffman Stadium as a favorite place to forage for flying insects in the evenings.
+For many years, birders and baseball fans attending Kansas City Royals games at Kauffman Stadium in late afternoon and evening could watch western kingbirds hawking for insects under the bright lights of the ballfield.

 Size